Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/03-doctype/page-02.md

 <div class="divider-heading"></div>

-In older versions of HTML and XHTML, the DOCTYPE included additional information on the page, as well as a reference link to the specification.
+In older versions of HTML and XHTML, the DOCTYPE included additional information on the page and a reference link to the specification.

 <div class="code-heading">